ImBobby/generator-suit-lite/README.md

 * js/
     - main.js

-This generator also provide jQuery in case you need it.
+This generator also provide jQuery and Bootstrap in case you need it.

 ## License